ElAbdelali/HowToProgramEarlyObjects/README.md

 Write an application that calculates the average of a series of integers that are passed to method average using a variable-length argument list.
 Test your method with several calls, each with a different number of arguments.

+7.15 (Command-Line Arguments)

+Write a program that takes command-line arguments and computes the average of their maximum and minimum.
+Make sure there are command-line arguments being passed before you attempt to compute anything.

 Chapter 8:

 8.4 (Cylinder Class) Create a class Cylinder with attributes radius and height, each of